jarrodmmoore/Good-Phantom-Dev/README.md

  - **Time Attack** *(1 player)* -- Play with the same rules as Score Attack, except you're graded solely based on how quickly you enter all 3 portals.

 ## Dreams
-Good Phantom hosts 5 dreams that players can play in.
+Good Phantom hosts 6 dreams that players can play in.
 - *Pastel Palace* -- A pink paradise in the sky, centered around a castle.
 - *Moonlit Mountains* -- A gloomy, mountainous level with glowing flowers and hints of oriental architecture.
 - *Neon Nightway* -- A city with a vaporwave aesthetic and lots of alternate routes.
 - *Deep Dive* -- A gigantic vertical waterfall level that gives way to a ruined underwater society mixed with caverns.
 - *Shattered City* -- A floating gothic city ravaged by tornadoes.
+- *Phantom Forest* -- A cluster of flying islands with tall trees, ruins, and giant animal sculptures.

 Each dream has 3 sub-levels, or "acts".

-There is also a small practice area outside of the 5 dreams where players can get acclimated with the controls and game mechanics.
-If we find time, we would like to expand this into a full 3-act dream called "Phantom Forest".

-It is possible to add custom dreams into the map, but it currently requires a lot of meddling in the map's datapack.
-See folder `functions/levels`.
+A few dreams also have a 4th act which is exclusive to Portal Race mode.

 ## Music
 Features music by Back in August. https://backinaugust.bandcamp.com/